 - 1. A brief summary of the proposed project including the population to be served. - 2.
-The average vacancy rates for all comparable properties in the PMA and the average vacancy rate for the LIHTC projects among those comparable properties.
+The overall vacancy rates for all comparable properties in the PMA and the average vacancy rate for LIHTC projects among those comparable properties.
 See Section H. - 3.
 A table outlining the capture rates determined in Section G(5)(b). - 4.
-Absorption rate for the proposed project to reach stabilized occupancy. - 5.
+Absorption rate for the proposed project to reach stabilized occupancy of 90%. - 5.
 Conclusions about the strength/depth of the market for the project as proposed, including suggested changes. - 6.
-Any recommendations for altering the proposal.
-The analyst should provide a table that reflects what would be the new capture rate and absorption rate for the recommendation(s).
-The analyst may not act as income driven consultants performing such actions as recommending increase rents or unit mix changes for increasing cash flow. - 7.
+Any recommendations for altering the proposal if analysts feel the project will not reach stabilized occupancy as proposed.
+Analysts should provide a table reflecting what would be the new capture rate and absorption rate for the recommendation(s).
+Analysts should not recommend increasing rents or unit mix changes for the purpose of increasing cash flow. - 7.
 A brief discussion of the long term impact of the proposed project on existing or upcoming LIHTC projects in the PMA.